 Le Blanc Spa Resort Los Cabos

-Opened in 2018, the swanky Le Blanc Spa in Los Cabos follows the impressive footsteps of its elder sister, Le Blanc Spa Cancun, one of Mexico’s ultra luxury all inclusive resorts.
+Opened in 2018, the swanky Le Blanc Spa Los Cabos Resort follows the impressive footsteps of its elder sister, Le Blanc Spa Cancun, one of Mexico’s ultra luxury all inclusive resorts.

-You won’t find any frou frou furnishings at Le Blanc: The room decor is a cool palette of whites and the style is sleek and minimal.
+You won’t find any frou frou furnishings at Le Blanc Cabo: The room decor is a cool palette of whites and the style is sleek and minimal.

 There are 374 guest rooms and suites, which come complete with butler service, BVLGARI toiletries, a nightly aromatherapy menu, and of course, the all-important pillow menu.
 (If anyone has ever bothered to use a pillow menu, let me know.)